yusungsim/ctp431-2017/homework1/README.md

 Extend the start-up code by
 - Adding more (different types of) beat samples and corresponding pad buttons on the GUI
 - (Optional) Decorating the GUI with text or visual components

+## Step #4
+Create your own homepage for this course and submit the code to it.
+I recommend you to use [Github Pages](https://pages.github.com/)

 ### Tips for coding